cesarvargas00/fullstackAcademy/README.md

 Hi,

-This is my git respository for the fullstack Academy Foundations part of the course.
+This is my git respository for the fullstack Academy course.

 Feel free to explore it!